justtrackio/gosoline/docs/fixtures/readme.md

 ```
 You can easily define multiple fixtures to different destinations in one file and enable or disable them for each FixtureWriter.

-* Currently there are 4 different FixtureWriterFactories implemented to load fixtures.
+* Currently there are 7 different FixtureWriterFactories implemented to load fixtures.
     * `DynamoDbFixtureWriterFactory`
     * `DynamoDbKvStoreFixtureWriterFactory`
     * `MysqlOrmFixtureWriterFactory`
     * `MysqlPlainFixtureWriterFactory`
     * `RedisFixtureWriterFactory`
     * `RedisKvStoreFixtureWriterFactory`
+    * `BlobFixtureWriterFactory`

 ## Quick Usage
 * During the creation of your Application make sure to pass the `WithFixtures` option and provide fixtures as an argument of type `[]*fixtures.FixtureSet`